arkovia/acts/crimes-act.md

 #### Segment 3 - Powers To Give Orders In A Stop
 Law Enforcement may give orders pursuant to a stop for their safety.

+#### Segment 4 - Lethal Use of Force
+Law Enforcement may only use lethal force if they believe that the life or lifelong comfort of themselves or another are in risk.
+##### Definition
+Lifelong comfort is defined as the ability for a person to live a healthy life without threat of terminal illness or crippling injury.